-The higher the level of expertise in the data and analytics of the HR department, the better it can support business strategies and strengthen their profile.
-In doubt, this means again the "school bench press".
-Just as we demand in HR the lifelong learning from the employees, it affects also the own guild.
-Personnel must rethink and be prepared to work for the employees.
-They must ensure that the company meets the changed expectations, and is a platform for "business talents".
+The higher the level of competence in data and analytics of the HR department, the better it can support business strategies and strengthen its profile.
+If in doubt, this means “pushing the school desk” again.
+Just as we demand lifelong learning from employees in HR, it also affects our own guild.
+HR managers need to rethink and be ready to stand up for employees.
+You need to make sure the company lives up to changing expectations and is a platform for “business talent”.

 More knowledge - PDF download, eCourse on demand or personal advice